AndrewWarb/QTip/README.md

 - Both email and health PII detection work
 - Test with terms like "diabetes", "cancer", "hypertension"
 - Health data appears with green underlines and "PHI - Health Data" tooltips

+## Known Bugs

+### Text Wrapping Underline Misalignment
+When a PII classification (email or health data) wraps across multiple lines due to text wrapping in the textarea, the underlines may become misaligned with the actual text content.
+This occurs because the frontend highlighting system calculates underline positions based on text selection ranges, but browser text wrapping can shift word positions unpredictably.

+**Impact:** Visual inconsistency where underlines don't perfectly match the highlighted text spans.
+**Status:** Cosmetic only, does not affect detection accuracy or tokenization functionality.